 - Educating the public about community health issues.

-Information from the BRFSS surveys can also be used to monitor Arkansas’ progress in meeting the U.S. Healthy People 2010 goals to improve the quality and years of healthy life of all citizens and to reduce health disparities or differences in health status between different groups of people (See Healthy People 2010: Understanding and Improving Health)
+Information from the BRFSS surveys can also be used to monitor Arkansas’ progress in meeting the U.S. Healthy People 2020 goals to improve the quality and years of healthy life of all citizens and to reduce health disparities or differences in health status between different groups of people (See Healthy People 2020: Framework)